Household Hazardous Waste

 Household hazardous waste products should never be poured out on the ground, down the drain, or thrown out with regular household garbage.
 Improper disposal can contaminate groundwater and drinking water.
 These items should also not be placed in residential trash collection carts or placed at the curb for pickup.
 It can injure those who come into contact with the waste.

-Other HHW Disposal Options Include:
+Other HHW Disposal Options: